LegendArenaMC/LegendArena/README.md

 A copy of said license can be found in the [LICENSE.md](https://notabug.org/LegendArenaMC/LegendArena/src/master/LICENSE.md) file.

-Post Notes
+Notes
 ====

 I am aware the code isn't as neat as it could be; I will work on improving it, but for now it will (sadly) have to be this way.
 Sorry!

 //.\\\\

-While we are getting the main API and such done, debug mode will be permanently on.
-If you don't like it that way, remember:

-- We are in public alpha as a minigames server
-- There is currently a core one-man team working on the entire plugin
-- We are not fully launched, and thus we basically can mess things up and almost no one would care (again; public alpha *is* public alpha)

-//.\\\\

-YOU NEED JAVA 7 TO USE THIS.
-So unless you want to do massive rewrites to support Java 6, you'll need Java 7.
+YOU NEED (AT MINIMUM) JAVA 7 TO USE THIS.
+So unless you want to do rewrites to support Java 6, you'll need Java 7.
 Sorry!